SizhaoLu/sizhaolu.github.io/_pages/about.md

     <p>Aurora, CO 80045</p>
     <p></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+# About Me

+### PhD Research

-  I received my PhD from the Department of Biochemistry and Molecular Biology at the University of Nebraska Medical Center, where I pioneered research on the relationship between lipid and iron metabolism.
-My dissertation work led to groundbreaking discoveries about how lipids directly influence hepcidin, the master regulator of iron homeostasis.
-I characterized the signaling pathways through which fatty acids and ceramides upregulate hepcidin expression, publishing these findings in the Journal of Biological Chemistry and PLOS ONE.
-This work equipped me with extensive expertise in molecular biology and gene regulation.\
+I received my PhD from the Department of Biochemistry and Molecular Biology at the University of Nebraska Medical Center, where I investigated the critical intersection of lipid and iron metabolism.
+My dissertation research revealed novel mechanisms by which lipids influence hepcidin, the master regulator of iron homeostasis.
+By characterizing how fatty acids and ceramides upregulate hepcidin expression, I contributed fundamental insights to the field, published in the *Journal of Biological Chemistry* and *PLOS ONE*.

+### Postdoctoral Research

-  As a postdoctoral researcher in Dr. Mary Weiser-Evans' laboratory, I spearheaded multiple projects investigating smooth muscle cells (SMCs) and their derivative vascular resident progenitor cells in vascular pathology.
-A major achievement was establishing and validating a lineage tracing system for SMC-derived vascular progenitor (AdvSca1-SM) cells, demonstrating their crucial role in vascular injury and remodeling.
-Our subsequent research expanded understanding of these progenitors in atherosclerosis, cardiac fibrosis, and therapeutic applications.
-Current collaborative work explores their role in the tumor microenvironment.
-My postdoctoral achievements were recognized through an American Heart Association fellowship and several travel awards, including the ATVB Young Investigator Award.\
+As a postdoctoral researcher in Dr. Mary Weiser-Evans' laboratory, I focused on smooth muscle cells (SMCs) and vascular resident progenitor cells in vascular pathology.
+Key achievements include:

+- Establishing a novel lineage tracing system for SMC-derived vascular progenitor (AdvSca1-SM) cells, demonstrating their essential role in vascular injury and remodeling
+- Expanding our understanding of these progenitors in atherosclerosis and cardiac fibrosis
+- Leading collaborative investigations into their role in the tumor microenvironment

+My work was recognized through an American Heart Association fellowship and several awards, including the prestigious ATVB Young Investigator Award.

+### Current Position & Future Goals

-  I am currently an Assistant Professor in Division of Renal Diseases and Hypertension at University of Colorado Anschutz Medical Campus.
-With 28 publications, including 9 as first author, and numerous presentations at international conferences, I have established a strong foundation in cardiovascular research.
-My long-term vision is to decode the complex signaling networks underlying cardiovascular diseases and develop precision therapeutic approaches guided by genomic insights.
-In the immediate future, I aim to establish an independent research program integrating Cardiovascular Biology, Genomics, and Bioinformatics.
+Currently, I serve as an Assistant Professor in the Division of Renal Diseases and Hypertension at the University of Colorado Anschutz Medical Campus.
+With 28 publications (9 as first author) and numerous presentations at international conferences, I have established expertise in cardiovascular research.

+My research vision focuses on:
+- Decoding complex signaling networks in cardiovascular and other diseases
+- Developing precision therapeutic approaches guided by genomic insights
+- Building an independent research program that integrates Cardiovascular Biology, Genomics, and Bioinformatics